HL7/fhir-shorthand/input/pagecontent/reference.md

   ```
   Logical:        Human
   Title:          "Human Being"
-  Description:    "A member of the Homo sapien species."
+  Description:    "A member of the Homo sapiens species."
+  Id:             human-logical-model
   * name 0..* SU HumanName "Name(s) of the human" "The names by which the human is or has been known"
   * birthDate 0..1 SU dateTime "The date of birth, if known"
       "The date on which the person was born.
 Approximations may be used if exact date is unknown."